Stage 4: Derisk

-The problem validation boot camp is designed so that by the time a technology successfully exits this program, problems in commercial markets that this technology might solve have been validated as real.
-This means that a sufficient number of potential customers have been identified who are willing to adopt that technology because it solves a need they have.
+The goal of the problem validation step of the Derisking stage is to validate that the disclosure solves real problems in the commercial market(s) to which it pertains.
+This means that a sufficient number of potential customers have been identified who are willing to adopt the solution the discovery offers because it solves a need they have.

-Upon entering the Technology Validation phase, a technology will be reviewed and its current stage and product development feasibility will be assessed.
-Milestone tests will be designed to validate key technical assumptions with a view towards a financial development strategy which lays out the potential funding sources for follow-on stages of development.
-Tests and studies will also be conducted to include the development of prototypes as necessary to address identified risks.
+Upon entering the Technology Validation step, the technology will be reviewed and its current stage and product development feasibility will be assessed.
+The results of this initial work will inform a product development plan complete with milestones.
+Milestone tests and/or trials will be designed to validate key technical assumptions with a view towards a financial development strategy, which lays out the potential funding sources for follow-on stages of development and testing.

-The goal of the Technology Development group is for each technology to achieve commercially relevant technical milestones that demonstrate critical aspects of that technology.
+The end goal of the Technology Development team is for each technology to achieve commercially relevant technical milestones such as regulatory approvals, minimum viable products, and proofs of concepts.